Being on the outside as a loved one goes through cancer can be extremely difficult. Perhaps even more so once the chemo is over.

 The guidelines for how to provide support during active treatment are relatively clear.
 What about when treatment ends?

-Chemotherapy isn’t the end of the journey
+Cancer treatment isn’t the end

 My husband was my rock during breast cancer treatment.
 He is a doer and always prepared.
 He came to every appointment, took notes, managed my meds, and nursed me back to health.

-Shouldn’t I just be glad that I was alive and had finished treatment?
+Shouldn’t I just be glad I was alive and had finished treatment?
 I wanted this to be true.
 But the depression worsened.
 It was fueled by my fear, guilt, and sadness.

 My husband had been actively involved in every step of my treatment up to that point.
 He saw me begin to withdraw and wasn’t sure how to help.